 I originally planned to add candlesticks with orange candles.
 The mantel seemed full enough, so I used the candlesticks and candles on our sofa table.

 To add more color to the fall mantle and continue the leaf motif, I added some “falling leaves”.
 I found this package of 8 leaves at Dollar Tree.
 They have a leathery texture to them.
+I also used them to make napkin rings for my fall table.

 To give more definition to the leaves, I used a dark brown marker pen to the indention lines on the leaves.